Why We Suffer . . . and how to end it

 As much as we may wish the universe worked like that, it doesn’t.
 And even if it did, the only thing any of us have control over is ourselves.

 The reality is, we cannot have an experience we are unaware of.
 Reality requires your awareness of it, oh but how many us drift through life with so little self-awareness, thinking life is happening to us, not within us?
-We’ve all hear, “perception is reality.”
+We’ve all heard, “perception is reality.”
 Our inner reality is the only reality, the way you experience and interpret the events of your life is ALL going on within you.
-The degree to which we understand this is the degree to which we can “choose” how we feel about anything.
+The degree to which we understand this is the degree to which we can choose how we feel about anything.

 This is the difference between consciously responding to life, instead of unconsciously, compulsively, reacting to it, with behaviors that are so well learned, rehearsed, and automatic that there’s no thought whatsoever involved in it.
 This is why we call these behaviors reactions, not responses.
 They usually lead to regretful outcomes, and subsequent suffering.